patchlevel/event-sourcing/docs/pages/getting_started.md

 How you can interact with it, what events happen and what the business rules are.
 For this we create the methods `create`, `checkIn` and `checkOut`.
 In these methods the business checks are made and events are recorded.
-Otherwise we still need apply methods to change the state.
+Last but not least, we need the associated apply methods to change the state.

 ```php
 use Patchlevel\EventSourcing\Aggregate\AggregateChanged;